Deposit Protection Schemes: your complete guide

 What does a tenancy deposit scheme do?

-The Tenant Fees Act states that a deposit of up to five weeks’ rent must be paid when a tenancy agreement is being set up.
+The Tenant Fees Act states that a deposit of up to five weeks' rent can be paid when a tenancy agreement is being set up.
 A landlord must also place a tenant’s deposit into what’s known as a tenancy deposit protection scheme (TDP) within 30 days of receiving it.
 These are backed by the government and mean that a tenant is guaranteed to get their deposit back as long as:

 - They have met the terms of the tenancy agreement